Jonathan2251/lbd/source/genobj.rst

    00a0 00302222 10002d02 34002d01 30003d01  .0""..-.4.-.0.=.
    00b0 00202320 00002d02 3800dd09 0000e03c  . # ..-.8......<

-The first instruction is **“addiu  $sp, -56”** and its corresponding obj is 0x09ddffc8.
+The first instruction is **"addiu $sp, -56"**, and its corresponding obj is
-The opcode of addiu is 0x09, 8 bits; $sp register number is 13(0xd), 4bits; and the immediate is 16 bits -56(=0xffc8), so it is correct.
+0x09ddffc8.
+The opcode of addiu is 0x09 (8 bits); the $sp register number
+is 13 (0xd) (4 bits); and the immediate value is -56 (0xffc8) (16 bits),
+so it is correct.

-The third instruction **“st  $2, 52($fp)”** and it's corresponding obj is 0x022b0034.
-The **st** opcode is **0x02**, $2 is 0x2, $fp is 0xb and immediate is 52(0x0034).
+The third instruction **"st $2, 52($fp)"**, and its corresponding obj is
+0x022b0034.
+The **st** opcode is 0x02, $2 is 0x2, $fp is 0xb, and the
+immediate value is 52 (0x0034).

-Thanks to Cpu0 instruction format which opcode, register operand and offset(imediate value) size are multiple of 4 bits.
+Thanks to the Cpu0 instruction format, where the opcode, register operand,
-Base on the 4 bits multiple, the obj format is easy to check by eyes.
+and offset (immediate value) sizes are multiples of 4 bits, the obj format
+is easy to verify manually.

-The big endian (B0, B1, B2, B3) = (09, dd, ff, c8), objdump from B0 to B3 is
+For big-endian format: (B0, B1, B2, B3) = (09, dd, ff, c8), objdump from
+B0 to B3 is 0x09ddffc8.

-0x09ddffc8 and the little endian is (B3, B2, B1, B0) = (09, dd, ff, c8),
+For little-endian format: (B3, B2, B1, B0) = (09, dd, ff, c8), objdump from
-objdump from B0 to B3 is 0xc8ffdd09.
+B0 to B3 is 0xc8ffdd09.

 ELF obj related code
 ----------------------

-To support elf obj generation, the following code changed and added to Chapter5_1.
+To support ELF object file generation, the following code was modified and
+added to Chapter5_1.

 .. rubric:: lbdex/chapters/Chapter5_1/InstPrinter/Cpu0InstPrinter.cpp
 .. literalinclude:: ../lbdex/Cpu0/InstPrinter/Cpu0InstPrinter.cpp